NihalSingh22/DeepFocus/README.md

 - **Customizable Block Lists:** Easily customize which websites are blocked and when.
 You decide what to block and for how long, tailoring the browsing restrictions to fit your productivity schedule.

-- **Scheduling:** Set specific times for the extension to activate, aligning with your work hours or times when you want to be distraction-free.

 - **Motivational Reminders:** When attempting to visit a blocked site, DeepFocus displays a motivational reminder to get back to work, helping to keep you on track.

 ## Installation